Them- “Yep, I already knew that!”

 **Caution: Make sure to avoid micromanagement in this step.
 Only check in during the times you have blocked off.**

-Here is where step two helps so much!
-Once you are checking in on their work, since you have made the boundaries/expectations quantifiable so its black and white whether they have done a correct job, bringing up their mistake is an easy process.
+During the check in, you can elevate their progress.
+Since you made the boundaries/expectations quantifiable, its black and white whether they have done a correct job, and bringing up their mistake is an easy process.
+If you notice that they have made a mistake you can follow these next steps so its an easy conversation:

 - Ask them if they notice any area that was below par.